Credit Cards 101: Credit Card Basics

 Credit card features

 There are many different features of credit cards to consider.
-For example, credit cards can offer a low intro APR or rewards on purchases.
-Also, credit cards can be secured cards or unsecured cards.
+For example, credit cards can offer a low intro APR on purchases, balance transfers or both, or they may let you earn points, cash back, or miles that you can redeem for rewards.

+Credit cards can also be secured cards or unsecured cards.
 “Secured” and “unsecured” refer to whether you need a security deposit to open and use your account.
 Secured credit cards typically require a security deposit equal to your credit limit, while unsecured credit cards do not.

 How to get a credit card

-When choosing to apply for a credit card, consider a card that fits your lifestyle and personal financial habits.
-Getting a credit card usually involves filling out an application where your creditworthiness will be reviewed by the credit card issuer.
+Getting a credit card will involve filling out an application where your creditworthiness will be reviewed by the credit card issuer, including a hard credit inquiry into your credit file.
+This inquiry may cause a temporary decline in your credit score.
 You must be at least 18 years old to apply.
-You’ll need to provide personal information, which can include your:

 • Full legal name